mahdafr/19s_cs5362-dm/README.md

 # Mining for Credibility
 Project for CS5362 Data Mining, Spring 2019

+## How to Run
+This section describes how to run each script in the python environment equipped with the 'Prerequisites' stated below.

 ### datafilter.py

 Reads `news_cleaned_2018_02_13.csv` and writes rows matching article types supplied with `-article_types`.
 For a